hansenwangvip/right-button-ninja/README_EN.md

 ## Installation

-This software does not need to be installed or set, [click to download version v1.0.1 now] (https://github.com/hansenwangvip/right-button-ninja/releases/download/v1.0.1/RBN.right-button-ninja@ 1.0.1.zip)
+This software does not need to be installed or set.
-, Run the exe file to experience.
+[click to download version v1.0.1 now](https://github.com/hansenwangvip/right-button-ninja/releases/download/v1.0.1/RBN.right-button-ninja@ 1.0.1.zip), Run the exe file to experience.

 ## Demo